 Estimated 1 minute

-Police informed CBC that a 59-year-old woman and a 46-year-old man from Ottawa, who were in an SUV, lost their lives at the scene.
+Police informed CBC that a 59-year-old woman and a 46-year-old man from Ottawa, who were riding in an SUV, lost their lives at the scene.

 “It appears that the westbound [pickup] truck may have initially had a collision with the eastbound transport truck,” OPP Const.
 Corey Noonan told CBC.